Master of Business Administration (Entrepreneurship) Mid-Year Entry

 What will you do?

 The MBA (Entrepreneurship) is part of the Adelaide Business School's MBA suite and can be completed over two years.
-The degree will equip you with:
+You don't need professional experience to apply, as the degree will equip you with:

 - a deep understanding of the entire entrepreneurial process—from opportunity identification and concept development, to new-product launches and expansion